gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Potions can be brewed by adding an assortment of ingredients to a cauldron.
 A total of 5,339 potion variations are possible using this method, most of which provide discontinued status effects and create invalid data value potions.
 A potion calculator is included on the resource sheet to explain the brewing process in more detail.
 - Feeding animals would cause the wheat to decrement past 0 if it was the last item in the stack

+**Beta 1.9 Prerelease 3 - Beta 1.9 Prerelease 2**
+- Downgrading potions from Beta 1.9 Prerelease 3 to Beta 1.9 Prerelease 2 will make it possible to overstack the potions allowing for overstacked potions

 **Beta 1.9 Prerelease 3-1**
 > [!Note]
 > Certain multiplayer exclusive chunks can be obtained, however it requires file manipulation.
 Regions from a newly generated multiplayer world can be copied into the pre-existing world.
 This would work by taking a region file, changing the numbers to not conflict with previously existing region files, and adding them to the preexisting world.